 On May 01, 2015, the Minister of Finance made a statement allowing registered NGOs to be engaged in relief work by receiving development relief and funds intended for relief victims.
-While it is encouraging to hear such a statement, as we have seen in the past, issues tend to emerge at the time of renewal of NGOs, audits and submission of records to tax offices.
+While it is encouraging to hear such a statement, as we have seen in the past, issues tend to emerge at the time of renewal of NGOs, audits, and submission of records to tax offices.
 What is needed is therefore a clear circular released by the Government providing clarification on the following key issues:

 Amnesty on NGO Objective Clause

-As most Non Governmental Organizations (NGOs) working towards earthquake relief are not established with the core objective of disaster management and relief, an amnesty is required so that these tasks are not questioned in the future by government agencies.
+As most Non-Governmental Organizations (NGOs) working towards earthquake relief are not established with the core objective of disaster management and relief, an amnesty is required so that these tasks are not questioned in the future by government agencies.

 Allow Cash and Non-VAT Expenses without Tax Deduction

 At this time of crisis, funds raised outside the country are being transferred to individuals for purchase and transfer of relief materials.
 Payments for the same are subsequently being made in cash without tax receipts.
 These payments are often well above the limits set by tax laws.
-There has to be a government notification on exemption of the above provisions.
-Further, payments are being made to individual for services without tax deduction.
+There has to be a government notification on the exemption of the above provisions.
+Further, payments are being made to individuals for services without tax deduction.
 The NGO should be responsible for all these expenses and necessary audits conducted on the same.